automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Gargoyleosaurus.md

 # Gargoyleosaurus
-## Description: This "gargoyle lizard" was an ancestor of Ankylosaurus.
+## This "gargoyle lizard" was an ancestor of Ankylosaurus.